Informed Consent Overview

 - Decreases in expected benefit are identified

-- Research procedures are added that increase risks or burdens of subject
+- Research procedures are added that increase risks or burdens of participants.

-When the above changes occur, use the Consent Form Addendum (UCSF template is provided on the website) and obtain signed consent when any of the changes discussed above occur.
+When the above changes occur, use the Consent Form Addendum and obtain signed consent when any of the changes discussed above occur.
 This Consent Form Addendum is a one page simple form that briefly describes what changes have been made since the subject’s last signed consent.
-The Consent Form Addendum is designed to facilitate the re-consent process by emphasizing the revisions.
+The Consent Form Addendum is designed to facilitate the "re-consent" process by emphasizing the revisions.
 Subjects must sign the updated consent form.

 Minor changes are changes that decrease the subject burden or risks related to the study or have no impact on the risks/benefit profile of the study.
 For example, if you decrease the number of blood draws or office visits, or you make minor changes to the sample size, or you change some of the questions in the questionnaire or add a brief new questionnaire.